SC to consider listing plea on Karnataka hijab row | Law-Order

 - India

-The Supreme Court on Thursday said it would consider a submission seeking the listing of a plea for transferring a case on the hijab row from the Karnataka High Court to itself.
+The Supreme Court Thursday said it would consider a submission seeking the listing of a plea for transferring a case on the ‘hijab’ row from the Karnataka High Court to itself.

-A bench headed by Chief Justice N V Ramana said the high court is seized of the case and should be allowed to continue with the hearing and decide it.
+A bench headed by Chief Justice N V Ramana said the high court is seized of the case and should be allowed to continue with the hearing as also decide it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)